The Holographic Nature

 What we don't always realize is that the principles / concepts go back much further in time than even the 20th century.
 The New Thought movement of the late 19th century, with writers such as William Walker Atkinson, began introducing holographic principles.
 In fact, ALL of the current popular holographic principle books owe a great deal to Atkinson, and it was in 1906 that he wrote of concepts very similar to holography, before holography was even invented.
 The same can be said for the groundbreaking 19th century Cosmic Consciousness authored by Richard M. Bucke.

 It is through my decades-long study of the richly rewarding 19th and early 20th century foundational history (and even earlier) that I base my own writings on what I term Holomentation.
 It is my hope that this new and exciting work will find a place alongside my visual and educational work with holography.
+I believe that it is not only a fresh look at the subject, but a most unique look at the mechanics behind the process(es) as well.

 What are these ideas and philosophies that we speak of?
 Some say a greater understanding of our relationship to each other and the universe.
 An unbroken whole.
 A change in our fragmentary thought processes.
 The idea that one action cannot be taken with a part of the whole, without effecting everything else in the whole.
 Look at it as a connection between point A and point B, without the space or time between the two points.

-One idea states that the functioning of the brain is holographic, and that the brain stores its data, especially memory, throughout its entire volume.
+One idea states that the functioning of the brain is holographic, and that the brain stores its information, especially memory, throughout its entire volume.
 Removing a section merely "dims" the entire picture rather than eliminating a portion of it.
 Everything we experience, including solid objects, can be reduced to atoms, and below that, frequencies or vibrations.
 The brain interprets these frequencies and mathematically reconstructs them as "solid" reality.

 For many of these ideas, the hologram has, and continues to be, used as a model for explanation.
 The fact that a hologram can be broken into many pieces, yet each piece still contains a view of the entire image (from the perspective of the broken piece), works well enough as a physical explanation.
 As many holographers will attest, however, it leaves much to be desired.
 But it makes for a fanciful explanation with plenty of wow factor, gets plenty of ink, and sells lots of books.
 As a lifelong holographer myself, I could see the short falling that someone who has never made a hologram could not.
 Therefore, I choose the way a hologram is made, rather than using the actual hologram itself as example.